 - Public education;

-- Liaison and collaboration with other organizations (for example, the Bowen Island Municipality, and the Islands Trust Fund)
+- Liaison and collaboration with other organizations (for example, the Bowen Island Municipality, and the Islands Trust Conservancy (formerly the Islands Trust Fund)

 - Acquisition of ecologically-valuable land;

 - Arranging conservation covenants.

 Our vision is that the integrity and biodiversity of Bowen Island's natural lands will be protected and enhanced for future generations.

 We are a non-profit, registered charitable organization, that acts in a stewardship role to work with Governments, landowners, and the public to conserve, protect, sustain, and enhance the quality of the natural environment of Bowen Island, neighbouring islets and surrounding waters.